-Ashtanga Vinyasa yoga is a modern form of yoga first developed by Sri K Pattabhi Jois in Mysore, India and introduced to the West in the 1960s.
-It is a strong, physical, breath-focussed practice that cleanses the body through increased circulation and perspiration.
+Ashtanga Vinyasa yoga was first developed by Sri K Pattabhi Jois in Mysore, India in the 1920s and introduced to the West in the 60s.
+It is a strong, physical, breath-focused practice that cleanses the body through increased circulation and perspiration.
 The set sequence becomes a moving meditation that creates a vibrantly healthy body and mind.

-Finding the Ashtanga lineage lead me to deepen my practice after around five years of trying different styled of yoga.
+Finding the Ashtanga lineage lead me to deepen my practice following around five years of trying different styles of yoga.
 After developing a regular Ashtanga Mysore style practice I began to find the stillness inside.
 With that all aspects my life started to change for the better.
 My Ashtanga Vinyasa practice led me to discover the true meaning of yoga – the stilling of the mind.
-It is in this practice that I find complete equanimity, where movement and breath and synchronised and ‘I’ cease to be.
+It is in this practice that I find complete equanimity, where movement and breath are synchronised and ‘I’ cease to be.

 This class will help you establish embodied awareness through guided ujjayi breathing and simple mindfulness.
 The foundation poses of the Ashtanga Vinyasa Yoga Primary Series are taught slowly with modifications and props, if required, and with time given to explore posture technique.
 This class is ideal for new students keen to build a regular yoga practice.

 A guided Ashtanga Vinyasa class beginning with the opening chant before following the traditional sequence flowing through each pose in the first half of Primary Series, up to navasana.
 The focus on Breath (Ujjayi), Bandha (energy locks) and Dristi (gaze) allows us to turn our focus inwards and the practice becomes a moving meditation.BOOK NOW